one-busy-beaver/Phase-Plane-Plotter-for-Nonlinear-Systems/README.md

 - Left click and drag the grid.
 - Right click to place a red dot.
 - Scroll up and down to simulate the dot moving in real time.
-- Custom input for dx and dy, enter for confirm.
+- Custom input for dx and dy, press Enter for confirm.
 ## Demo
 <img src="demo/1.gif" alt="Demo1" width="400"/>
 <img src="demo/2.gif" alt="Demo2" width="400"/>